Normalizing Flows for Probabilistic Modeling and Inference: Constructing Flows Part I: Finite Compositions

 The above conditional can be reparameterized as follows:

-Hence, the entire autoregressive model can be reparameterized as an \textit{affine autoregressive flow} as shown in \cref{eq:affine_ar_flow}, where $\alpha_i = \sigma_i$, $\beta_i = \mu_i$, and the base distribution is a standard Gaussian \citep{iaf, papamakarios2017masked}.
+Hence, the entire autoregressive model can be reparameterized as an \textit{affine autoregressive flow} as shown in \Cref{eq:affine_ar_flow}, where $\alpha_i = \sigma_i$, $\beta_i = \mu_i$, and the base distribution is a standard Gaussian \citep{iaf, papamakarios2017masked}.
 In the same way, we can relate other types of autoregressive models to non-affine transformers.
-For example, an autoregressive model whose conditionals are mixtures of Gaussians can be reparameterized as an autoregressive flow with non-affine neural transformers such as those shown in \cref{eq:non_affine_neural_transformer}.
+For example, an autoregressive model whose conditionals are mixtures of Gaussians can be reparameterized as an autoregressive flow with combination-based transformers such as those in \Cref{eq:non_affine_neural_transformer}.
 Similarly, an autoregressive model whose conditionals are histograms can be reparameterized as an autoregressive flow with transformers given by linear splines.

 In consequence, we can think of autoregressive flows as subsuming and further extending autoregressive models for continuous variables.
 There are several benefits of viewing autoregressive models as flows.
-First, this view provides a framework for their composition, which opens up an avenue for enhancing their flexibility \citep{papamakarios2017masked}.
-Second, it separates the model architecture from the source of randomness, which gives us freedom in specifying the base distribution (for instance, the base distribution can now be learned).
-Third, it allows us to compose autoregressive models with other types of flows, potentially non-autoregressive ones.
+First, this view decouples the model architecture from the source of randomness, which gives us freedom in specifying the base distribution.
+Thus, we can enhance the flexibility of an autoregressive model by choosing a more flexible base distribution; for example, the base distribution can be another autoregressive model with its own learnable parameters.
+This provides a framework for composing autoregressive models, like layers in a flow \citep{papamakarios2017masked}.
+Also, it allows us to compose autoregressive models with other types of flows, potentially non-autoregressive ones.

-\subsection{Linear flows}
+\subsection{Linear Flows}

 As discussed in the previous section, autoregressive flows restrict an output variable $\ervz'_i$ to depend only on inputs $\rvz_{\le i}$, making the flow dependent on the order of the input variables.
 As we showed, in the limit of infinite capacity, this restriction doesn't limit the flexibility of the flow-based model.
 However, in practice we don't operate at infinite capacity.
 The order of the input variables \emph{will} determine the set of distributions the model can represent.
 Moreover, the target transformation may be easy to learn for some input orderings and hard to learn for others.
 The problem is further exacerbated when using coupling layers since only part of the input variables is transformed.